 1) Reviewing Your Credit Report

-Credit reports are used by lenders to determine your credit score, which determines whether you’re likely to repay a given loan.
-To start improving your credit score, you’ll first want to review your credit report to identify any errors that may be lowering your score.
+Credit reports are used by lenders to establish your credit score, which measures whether or not you’ll repay a given loan.
+To begin improving your score, review your report in order to identify any errors which might be hurting it and eliminate them as soon as possible.

 3) Lowering Your Credit Utilization